 GUM/CANDY: Gum and candy are not allowed at school except during special occasions and only in the classroom with teacher's permission.

-LOST AND FOUND: There is a lost and found box where lost items are kept.
-We urge parents and students to occasionally check the lost and found.
+LOST AND FOUND: We urge parents and students to occasionally check the lost and found.
 Smaller items (eye glasses, watches, bracelets, etc.) and money will be kept in the office.
-Money that is not claimed after a reasonable period will be given to the student who turned it in.
 At the end of each month, unclaimed items will be given to NEEDS Inc. or the Salvation Army.

 CHECKING STUDENTS IN/OUT: Please check out students by signing them out at the office.
 The office staff will call your child to the office.
-Only adults listed on the pink emergency card provided by the parents will be permitted to pick up students.
+Only adult emergency contacts provided by the parents will be permitted to pick up students.
 To allow for an efficient and orderly dismissal, parents are asked not to enter the classrooms or go down the hall before the 3:35 bell rings.
 Please contact the office in writing if someone else will be sent to pick up your student.
 If you enter the school to pick up your child after 3:35, please have them meet you near the office.

 MAKE-UP WORK POLICY: Parents and students must arrange with the teacher for make-up time and/or work missed within three days following an absence.
 Students usually have one attendance day for each day absent to make up missed work.
 Teachers are not required to give students packets of work before an absence.
 The work is to be made up upon the student’s return.

 PARENT VOLUNTEERS: We are pleased to accept the opportunity to work with parent volunteers in our school.
-Many teachers are pleased to accept additional help in checking papers, listening to students read, constructing bulletin boards and various other tasks.
-In addition, we need volunteers in the library, computer lab, and for PTO events.
-If you have time to donate, please let your child's teacher know, attend PTO meetings or call the school secretary.
+If you have time to donate, please let your child's teacher know, attend PTO meetings or call the school office.

 SCHOOL VISITATION: Parents are invited and encouraged to visit the school.
 Make arrangements with the teacher or the principal before visiting a class so that your visitation can be coordinated with the class schedule.
 All volunteers and visitors must stop by the office to sign in and receive a guest pass.
 Please turn off cell phones.
 Thank you.